About the Journal

 University of Calgary Teaching and Learning Grant 2015

-Papers on Postsecondary Learning and Teaching (PPLT) began when Conference organizers recognized a need to publish scholarly papers from the Conference, to provide unrestricted access to a wider public and give scholars the opportunity to publish in a peer-reviewed format, which meets internationally accepted scholarly standards.
+Cheryl Jeffs, Founder, Brit Paris, Co-founder.
+Papers on Postsecondary Learning and Teaching (PPLT) began when the Conference chair recognized a need to publish scholarly papers from the Conference, to provide unrestricted access to a wider public and give scholars the opportunity to publish in a peer-reviewed format, which meets internationally accepted scholarly standards.
 Supported by a 2015 University of Calgary Teaching and Learning Grant and managed by the Taylor Institute for Teaching and Learning, the first issue was published following the 2016 Conference.